Effysayshi/Leetcode/README.md

 # Leetcode solutions
-solution wirtten in C++ and python
+Solution wirtten in C++ and python

 Start it with the 30-day Leetcoding Challenge